Public Health Act 1875: Provisions

 With the rapid urbanisation that accompanied the Industrial Revolution, huge swathes of terraced houses had been built to accommodate factory workers.
-The contrast between the housing stock built before the passage of the Act and that built after it was stark.
+The contrast between the housing stock built before the passage of the act and that built after it was stark.

 The act required all new residential construction to include running water and an internal drainage system, and also led to the government prohibiting the construction of shoddy housing by building contractors.

 The act also meant that every public health authority had to have a medical officer and a sanitary inspector, to ensure the laws on food, housing, water and hygiene were carried out; and that towns had to have pavements and street lighting.

 It is, however, important to realise that the new powers provided were permissive, not compulsory: they provided a model of best practice for municipalities, but actual implementation remained for the most part up to the individual local authority.

+Statutory trusts which are subject to section 164 of the act are required to dedicate their land to public recreation.

+Repealed enactments

+Section 343 of the act repealed 22 enactments, listed in parts I and II of schedule V to the act.